Running Start Informational Video

 - The social network is very different, and you will be in class with adults of all ages from a variety of backgrounds and experiences.
 You may miss out on the high school experience (This is the only time you will ever be in high school.)

-- The college operates on a quarter system, while most high schools operate on semesters.
+- The college operates on a quarter system, while Lindbergh operates on trimesters.
 Holidays and vacation periods are frequently different.
 Students are expected to attend classes at the college even though their high schools may not be in session.
 Careful planning must occur to avoid conflicts with family and school activities.

 - Books and supplies are the responsibility of the student.
 Transportation is also the responsibility of the student.